 Long-running soap Home and Away is expected to drop the axe on Ray Meagher who has famously played character ‘Alf Stewart’ since the show’s inception.
 Fans of Stewart can expect to see the character continue, however, with Zempilas affecting a more broadly Australian accent and recounting the character’s famous catch-phrases, such as ‘flamin’ galahs’, ‘flamin’ mongrels’ and ‘flamin’ mongrel galahs’.

-Zempilas is also expected to replace, not only one but, both presenters of the Seven Network’s prized property My Kitchen Rules.
+Zempilas is also expected to replace both presenters of the Seven Network’s prized property My Kitchen Rules.
 While existing hosts Manu Feildel and Pete Evans both bring unique qualities to their roles, the Seven Network is confident that Zempilas can replicate the best of what both have to offer.
 It is said that, for Feildel’s role, Zempilas will talk in an offensively slurred French accent and for Evans he will just open his eyes unnaturally wide.

 Finally, Zempilas will take over from Brynne Edelsten on Brynne: My Bedazzled Life.
 No cosmetic or character changes will be necessary.